phoenixding/push2kindle/README.md

 push2kindle <file 1> <file 2> ...<file n>
 ```

-Note: this is a 50MB limit by Amazon.
+Note: there is a 50MB limit by Amazon.

 The users might need to setup a config file at the first run.
 The config file path will be given by the program.